 - Art classes

 - Historical sites

 Children are welcome and will enjoy the eye-catching and playful décor.
 That said, there’s not much space to run around, nor are there any dedicated facilities.

 Babies (0-1 years), Children (4-12 years)

-Of the hotel rooms, the Gallery Loft is the best option for families with more than one older child.
-It has a mezzanine level with a small double bed and a single.
-The Bigger Arty Double and one of the Medium Arty Doubles have sofabeds.
-Be aware that most of the bathrooms have showers only.
+Of the hotel rooms, the Gallery Loft is the best option for families - it has a mezzanine level with a small double bed and a single, though the stairs are steep with open treads.
+The Lookout, the Bigger Arty Double and one of the Medium Arty Doubles have sofabeds.
+Be aware that many bathrooms have showers only.

 - The cinema in Newlyn for rainy days

 - St Ives